Table of Contents

 They don’t know which nutrients are excessive or deficient nor do they know which toxins may be affecting you.
 Once again, you are simply grouped into the masses.

 Let’s take a look at a quick example of horrible nutritional advice.
-As a senior citizen, you are probably somewhat concerned about osteoporosis.
+As a senior citizen, you may be somewhat concerned about osteoporosis.
 You are constantly informed to consume lots of calcium and vitamin D to prevent bone problems.
 The more calcium you consume the better.

 Yes, calcium is a major constituent of healthy bones and the majority of calcium in your body is in the bone.
-However, calcium is only one of several nutrients required to build and maintain strong bones!
+However, calcium is only one of a plethora of nutrients required to build and maintain strong bones!

-Here’s the problem with the over-consumption of calcium.
+Here’s one of the major problems with the over-consumption of calcium.

 Every nutrient has an important and dynamic interrelationship with numerous other nutrients in order to work.
 This simply means that if one nutrient becomes excessive it will contribute toward the deficiency of the other nutrients.
 These relationships are not new and have been studied for over a century.
 This information is in peer-reviewed scientific journals around the world.